CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 - _*DB*_: modifying content in the resource database (requires Portal permissions)
 - _*GITHUB*_: creating and assigning PIDs via the GitHub repository; modifying version-controlled files on GitHub (requires permissions for CSC GitHub)
 - _*IDA*_: storing, organizing, copying, naming and transferring files, checking file integrity, creating file packages and standard documentation files included in the archived data (requires permissions for IDA)
+- _*HYSTORE*_: storing, organizing, copying, naming and transferring files, checking file integrity, creating file packages and standard documentation files included in the archived data (requires permissions to access the HFST server of the University of Helsinki)
 - _*PUHTI*_: storing, organizing, copying, naming and transferring files, checking file integrity, creating standard documents for the archived data (requires permissions for CSC computing environment)
 - _*ALLAS*_: storing, organizing, copying, naming and transferring files, checking file integrity, creating standard documents for the archived data (requires permissions for CSC computing environment)
 - _*DATA*_: receiving source data, data (pre-)processing and cleanup (tasks that may be completed in different environments)